 Support for schools to manage challenging student behaviour

-Using physical restraint
+- Using physical restraint as a last resort

 - Breaking up a fight

-- Stopping a student from moving in with a weapon
+- Stopping a student with a weapon

 - Preventing a student from running onto a road.